-A very rare find (my eyes almost popped out on stalks of amazement when I saw it standing there impassively, neglected by passersby at the Sunday Shinagawa fleamarket; didn’t the seller know that bids for this start at extortionate prices on e-bay?
-Do they not know that some perfumistas would be clawing each other’s eyes out to get their hands on a bottle of this rare and rarified creature?..
+A very rare find, my eyes almost popped out on stalks of amazement when I saw Diorling standing there impassively and forlorn, neglected by perfume-blind passersby at the Sunday Shinagawa flea market.
+Didn’t the seller standing obliviously at his stand know that bids for this perfume start at extortionate prices on e-bay?
+Did he not know that some perfumistas would be clawing each other’s eyes out to get their hands on a bottle of this rare and rarified creature?..

-In the past I have come across countless vintage Carons; a Guerlain Ode extrait; and things I had never even known the existence of, such as Quiproquo de Grès (a lemon-leaf reinterpretation of Cabochard).
-My avaricious thrill of clutching my Diorling (‘Mine!
-MINE !!’) was childishly tempered only slightly upon finding that the perfume had, at Roja Dove’s request, been made available again at the Harrod’s Haute Parfumerie, along with the legendary Diorama.
-Thus not quite as precious or or exclusive a find as I thought.
-However, debate has raged over how tame the Dior reformulations have been: this is definitely the original, softly dirty-elegant animal-hide from 1963.
-While the top notes may have deteriorated slightly ( I am not getting much of the muguet/rose said to be in the blend), you would hardly know it; you would also hardly imagine it to be necessarily designed for a woman.
-Like Cabochard, this type of chypre is a category of scent that in dry down is irrevocably bi-sexed: suave and wordly on a man as it is on a woman.
+In the past, during my expeditions among the various recycle shops and fleamarkets here, I have come across countless vintage Carons; a Guerlain Ode extrait; oodles of Chanel parfums, and things I had never even known the existence of, such as Quiproquo de Grès (a lemon-leaf reinterpretation of Cabochard) and the exquisite Michelle by Balenziaga ,my avaricious thrill of clutching my Diorling (‘Mine!
+Mine!! !
+MINE !!’! !) being childishly tempered, only slightly, upon then finding that the perfume had, at Roja Dove’s request, been made available again at the Harrod’s Haute Parfumerie, along with the legendary Diorama.
+It was thus not quite as precious or as exclusive a find as I initially thought.
+However, debate has raged over how tame the recent Dior reformulations have been: this edition is definitely the original, dirty-elegant dissipation from 1963.
+And while the top notes may have deteriorated slightly ( I am not getting much of the muguet/rose said to be in the blend), you would hardly know it; you would also hardly imagine it to be designed for a woman.
+Like Cabochard, this type of chypre is a category of scent that in dry down is irrevocably bi-sexed: suave, nonplussed and wordly on a man as it is on a woman.